Postgraduate Open Afternoon 5 September 2018

 MSc Telecommunication Systems is currently available for one year full-time study, or two years part-time study.

-Part-time study options often mean that the number of modules taken is reduced per semester, with the full modules required to complete the programme spread over two academic years.
+Part-time study options often mean that the number of modules taken is halved per semester, with the full modules required to complete the programme spread over two academic years.
+Teaching is generally done during the day and timetables are likely to be finalised in September.

 The modules listed below provide some general guidance on what you may be expected to learn during each semester and year of this degree.
 The exact modules available may vary depending on staff availability, research interests, new topics of study, timetabling and student demand.